 Private rented housing

-The Private Residential Tenancy Board, (PRTB), is an agency, established by government, with statutory powers, to support the rental housing market and to resolve cheaply and speedily disputes without resort to the courts.
-It is a legal requirement that all private residential tenancies are registered with the PRTB, who are charged with maintaining a national register.
+The Residential Tenancies Board, (RTB), is an agency, established by government, with statutory powers, to support the rental housing market and to resolve cheaply and speedily disputes without resort to the courts.
+It is a legal requirement that all private residential tenancies are registered with the RTB, who are charged with maintaining a national register.
 Properties registered with the RTB are also subject to inspection by the Housing Authority.

 The minimum standards prescribed for rented houses are contained in the Housing (Standards for Rented Houses) Regulations, 2019 (S.I.
 137 of 2019).
 Landlords must comply with the housing standards.